SepulchralVerdigris/path2victory/Base Game.md

 Make a cover check for:

 * Each piece of obstructing, solid or opaque terrain that the line passes through.

-* Each figure of the same size or smaller than both attacker and defender that the line passes through.
+* Each creature of the same size or smaller than both attacker and defender the line passes through.

 In order from closest to the attacker to farthest from the attacker.
-If terrain is in the same square as a figure, roll for the terrain first.
+If terrain is in the same square as a creature, roll for the terrain first.

 A cover check involves rolling 1d6.
-The first time the attacker rolls a 1, the attack targets the terrain or figure instead of the original target.
-If the thing in the way was already a target of the attack, they are only targeted once (so a soldier who provides cover against a dragon’s fiery breath is only affected once by that breath, even if they end up saving others behind them from being targeted).
+The first time the attacker rolls a 1, the attack targets the terrain or creature instead of the original target.
+If the thing in the way was already a target of the attack, they are only targeted once (so a soldier who provides cover against a dragon’s fiery breath is only affected once by that breath, even if they end up saving others behind).

-If no 1s are rolled, the original target remains the target.
+If no 1s are rolled, the original target remains.

 **Adjacent cover:** Defenders do not benefit from and attackers do not suffer from cover in their space.
-Attackers do not suffer from cover of less than one square in width that they are adjacent to (for example, archers can shoot out of arrow slits and duelists can swing swords over fences and low walls without penalty).
+Attackers do not suffer from cover of one square or less in width that they are adjacent to (for example, archers can shoot out of arrow slits and duelists can swing swords over fences and low walls without penalty).

-**Larger creatures:** In the case of creatures that occupy multiple squares, the player who controls the attacking figure chooses which square to draw from of those the attacking figure occupies.
+**Larger creatures:** In the case of creatures that occupy multiple squares, the player who controls the attacking creature chooses which square to draw from of those the attacking creature occupies.

 ### Concealment